TechIsFun/AndroidNavigator/README.md

 Use POJOs instead of Activities and/or Fragments to handle the different _screens_ of an app!

-* Pojo will survive across configuration changes
+* Pojo will survive across configuration changes.
-* Useful for fast app prototyping
+* Useful for fast app prototyping.
 * AndroidNavigation users [ButterKnife](https://github.com/JakeWharton/butterknife) for injecting views.

 ## 2 Steps Usage